leepike/SmartCheck/refs/quickcheck-notes.md

 structure.
 Note, for example, in the call to `counterexample` in `forAllShrink` there is an explicit use of `show`.

-One final thing to note: this infrastructure is just for shrinking.
-New tests, and their potential shrinks, in the Rose Tree are generated in runATest:
+New tests, and their potential shrinks, in the Rose Tree are generated in `runATest`:

     unProp (f rnd1 size)